Shadowdrums/ShadowTEAM_LAB/README.md

 - Optimized Latency and Bandwidth: The router’s advanced QoS features prioritize critical tasks, ensuring smooth and responsive performance for SSH connections and server operations.

 ## Current Network Architecture
 - Hardlined Setup: The ASUS RT-AX82U is hardlined behind the primary household router, ensuring a secure and controlled network environment.
-All servers and devices are connected via a dedicated 5-port TP-Link unmanaged switch, providing stable and high-speed wired connections using CAT8 cables.
+All servers and devices are connected via a dedicated Cisco Nexus 3048 rack mountable 48x1Gb port 4x10Gb SFP port switch, providing stable and high-speed wired connections using CAT8 and fiber optic cables.

 - Centralized Management: The ASUS RT-AX82U now manages all internal network traffic, with the switch handling the connections between the servers and the router.
 This setup minimizes latency and maximizes the efficiency of data transfers.